Akollek/LaTeX-Alpha/README.md

 ========

-AlphaTeX is a LaTeX package which uses the Wolfram API to facilitate calculation and plot generation inside LaTeX documents.
+AlphaTeX is a LaTeX package which incorporates the typesetting ease and control of LaTeX with the power of the Wolfram Language.
+The goal of AlphaTeX is to provide the most complete, powerful and self-suficient typesetting environment.

-__See the Demo PDF for full examples__

-Note: LaTeX documents created with this package must be compiled with the command `pdflatex --shell-escape` AlphaTeX requires a UNIX system with `curl`, though could be easily adapted for use with `wget`.
+__Please see AlphaTeX-Demo.pdf for fuller documentation__

+### Use Instructions

+1. Download `alphatex.sty` and put it in the same directory as your `.tex` document.
+2. Add `\usepackage{alphatex}` to your preamble.
+3. Compile your document using `pdflatex --shell-escape your-document.tex` (this step requires that `curl` is installed, `wget` compatability coming soon)
+4. Enjoy cool documents!

-# Commands
+### Commands

 ###### \calc{}